 - Provides exceptional durability over time

 “It’s the only type of siding that combines the performance of masonry—minimal upkeep; rot-, fire-, and termite-proof; unaffected by wind or cold—with the look of painted wood clapboards, shingles, even stone or brick.
 Yet fiber cement goes for just a fraction of the cost of these other materials,” according to Sal Vaglica for This Old House.

 From rigid boards to insulating concrete blocks, there are several types of insulation.
 Depending on which type of insulation you choose, you’ll want to check with the manufacturer and local building codes for the appropriate thickness of that insulation layer.

+Understanding the difference between R-value and U-value is important.
 You’ll want to add enough insulation to meet R-value recommendations, which ENERGY STAR® provides, according to the climate zone you’re building in (pictured below).
 Residential energy codes dictate minimum insulation requirements, found in chapter 4 of the International Energy Conservation Code.